PlaceOS/docs/how-to/authentication/configure-saml.md

 1. Open the Chrome or Firefox inspection tool
 2. Go to the network tab
 3. Select: **preserve log**
-4. Go through the login flow.
+4. Go through the login flow

 The request coming back to the assertion URL is the one you want to inspect.

 Assertion URL: `/auth/adfs/callback?id=[ADFS-ID-HERE]`